A Brief History of CPC

 Ministry in our church includes numerous opportunities for mission work both locally, nationally, and worldwide.
-Ministry to our own members includes taking flowers and Communion to those who are hospitalized, Christmas caroling at the homes of shut in members, and providing opportunities for fellowship and recreation.
+Ministry to our own members includes taking flowers and Communion to those who are hospitalized, Christmas caroling at the homes of shut in members, food drives, service opportunities, and providing opportunities for fellowship and recreation.

 Copyright 2016, Mountainside Community Presbyterian Church.
 All Rights Reserved.

 The Community Presbyterian Church of Mountainside is in the process of updating this website.